RyanOli4/esg/README.md

 ---

-## ??
-To-Do
+## To-Do

-Here are some ideas for what’s next:
+Here are some ideas for whatâ€™s next:

 * [ ] Add stochastic interest rates (e.g. CIR model)
 * [ ] Incorporate jumps (Merton or Kou)